How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 • Clear broth, bouillon, or consommé.

-• Any products with particles of dried food or seasoning.
+• Anything with pieces of dried food or seasoning.

 Sweets